noaione/yuusha-shoukan-ln/sources/v13/chapter5.md

 way, I actually found some interesting plants on my way along the Rigforeshia forest.
 I was so excited harvesting them that I couldn’t help myself...]

-[You b*tch!
+[You bitch!
 Doesn’t that make it the reason why you’re late?!]

 [N-No, that certainly might be one of the factors but... calm down, Humans are beings capable of discussion.
 Put down that raised fist.
 If you hit me any